PEPPER GROWING TIPS

 Pepper seedlings need some air circulation, at least until they develop their second set of leaves, and a small fan can help circulate the air, to control any damping off fungus.

-KEEPING the SEEDS WARM to germinate
+KEEP the SEEDS WARM to germinate

 :